RateMyCop.com: Content

 RateMyCop.com allowed for registered users to search for officers by their name, department, or state, in addition to allowing users to provide anonymous comments and ratings in regards to the officers' professionalism, fairness, and overall satisfaction.
+The amount of ratings that any given officer could receive weekly was limited to prevent abuse.
 The information on the officers were obtained through public records, and the founders of the website claimed that it did not disclose private information, only what is "available on an everyday traffic ticket".
 The site did not feature undercover police in their database.
+Comments on the website were moderated, with threats being removed.
+According to Costell, serious threats were reported to police.

 Reception

 Less than a month after its inception in February 2008, the website was receiving 100,000 visitors a day.
 Site founder Sesto estimated at the time that "at least half" of the website's userbase were police officers.

 RateMyCop.com received mostly negative reception from law enforcement.
 Kevin Martin of the San Francisco Police Officers Association worried that users of the website would have access to officers' personal information, like home addresses or personal phone numbers.
 Jerry Dyer, president of California Police Chiefs Associations, criticized the website for allowing police officers to "face unfair maligning without any opportunity to defend themselves".
 He noted that the organization would work with other law enforcement organizations to stop the website from operating.
 Similarly, citing that the website puts officers in danger, vice president of the Latino Police Officers Association, Hector Basurto, also wanted to see the website gone.

 Other police officers remained unconcerned with the content of the website.
 Ruben Vasquez, president of the Saginaw police officers union, commented on the lack of verification associated with anonymous reports on the website, and said that they have "more serious things to be concerned with", like the safety of the city and its citizens.
 Similarly, Mike Tellef, speaking on behalf of the Peoria police department, explained that they would use the website as a tool and that they welcome the feedback: "We have an obligation to ensure that the services that we're providing to the public are the utmost and the best that we can give them for their taxpayer dollar".